<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Fine Tune Your System

-RF Spectrum conditions are dynamic and operating a wireless microphone system during a live event and an hour before a live event can be two very different things.
-Monitoring and upgrading your wireless system over time is the best way to avoid signal dropouts and interference.
-Simple plug and play tools such as RF bandpass filters serve to eliminate interference from wreaking havoc in your mic system.
-And further fine tuning your system with more specialized antennas, placement, and other simple techniques, your wireless mics can work in even the most unpredictable environments!
-Check out this 90-Second live RF demonstration from a busy convention floor
+RF Spectrum conditions are dynamic and operating a wireless mic system during a live event vs. an hour before the event can be two wildly different things.
+The best way to avoid dropouts and interference is by monitoring and upgrading your system over time.
+Simple plug-and-play tools such as RF bandpass filters help eliminate interference from your microphone system.
+By fine tuning the system with more specialized antennas, placement, and other simple techniques, your wireless mics can work in unpredictable environments.

 why wireless mics drop out webinar